Neptunians/intent-ctf-2021-writeup/README.md

 </html>
 ```

-This message means the express app does not found any GET route with this pattern.
-This happens because we broke the pattern **/files/images/:name**.
-If we just urlencode the :name, it works>
+This message means the express app did not found a GET route with this pattern.
+This happens because we broke the pattern ```/files/images/:name```.
+If we just url-encode the :name, it works.

 ```html
 $ curl -k --path-as-is https://etulosba.chal.intentsummit.org/files/images/..%2f..%2fflag.name